 Did you know refrigerant R-134a is a greenhouse gas?
 If leaked into the atmosphere, it contributes to global warming.
-You should know the mobile A/C industry is working on long-term replacements for R-134a.
-Until then, we join with the State of California in the following measures to ensure proper, responsible use.
+The mobile A/C industry is working on long-term replacements for R-134a.
+Until then, we work with the State of California in the following measures to ensure proper, responsible use.

-— Effective January 1, 2010, an instant $10 California deposit and return program will begin
+Effective from January 1, 2010, an instant $10 California deposit and return program began:

-— Returned, used containers will be recycled to recover remaining refrigerant
+- Returned, used containers are recycled to recover remaining refrigerant.

-The State of California has determined that R-134a, the refrigerant used in your car’s A/C system, contributes to Global Warming.
-Effective January 1, 2010, California law requires all purchasers of small containers of refrigerant marked for deposit and return to pay a $10.00 per container deposit at time of retail purchase and return all purchased, used containers for recycling within 90 days to the retailer where purchased for a $10.00 per container refund with valid proof of purchase.
+The State of California determined that R-134a, the refrigerant used in your car’s A/C system, contributes to global warming.
+California law now requires all purchasers of small containers of refrigerant marked for deposit and return to pay a $10-per-container deposit at the time of retail purchase.
+You must then return all purchased, used containers for recycling within 90 days to the retailer purchased from for a $10-per-container refund with valid proof of purchase.

 It is illegal to destroy or discard used or unused small refrigerant containers under Section 95360 et seq. of the California Code of Regulations.

-Retailers located in California now have special requirements necessary for the sale of R-134a refrigerant to be used in automotive A/C systems.
-These regulations are fully explained in the downloadable guide below.
+Retailers located in California have special requirements necessary for the sale of R-134a refrigerant to be used in automotive A/C systems.
+These regulations are fully explained in the downloadable guides below.